Proper nutrition for diseases of the nervous system. Muscular dystrophy

 Somatic diseases.

-This disappointing list can be continued, since there are really a great many reasons that can start the process of trophic disturbance at any time.
+This disappointing list can be continued, since there are truly a great many reasons that can trigger the process of trophic disturbance at any moment.

-But it would be a mistake to assume that they act on everyone in exactly the same way and are capable of provoking the development of dystrophy.
-By no means, due to the individuality of each human organism, they either start the development of the process of violation, or not.
+But it would be a mistake to assume that they act on everyone in exactly the same way and are capable of triggering the development of dystrophy.
+By no means, due to the individuality of each human body, they either trigger the development of the disorder process or not.

 Signs of dystrophy directly depend on its form and severity of the disease.
-So experts distinguish between I, II and III degrees, the main features of which will be:
+So experts distinguish between I, II and III degrees, the main symptoms of which will be:

-I degree– decrease in body weight, tissue elasticity and muscle tone in the patient.
-In addition, there is a violation of the chair and immunity.
+I degree– reduction in body weight, tissue elasticity and muscle tone in the patient.
+In addition, there is a violation of stool and immunity.

-II degree- subcutaneous tissue begins to thin out, or even disappears altogether.
+II degree– subcutaneous tissue begins to thin out, or even disappears altogether.
 Acute vitamin deficiency develops.
-All this against the background of further weight loss.
+All this against the backdrop of further weight loss.

-III degree- complete exhaustion of the body occurs and respiratory and cardiac disorders develop.
-The body temperature is kept at low rates, as well as blood pressure indicators.
+III degree– complete exhaustion of the body occurs and respiratory and cardiac dysfunction develop.
+Body temperature remains low, as do blood pressure readings.

-However, there are basic symptoms that are characteristic of absolutely all forms and types of dystrophies that can be observed in both adults and children.
+However, there are basic symptoms that are characteristic of absolutely all forms and types of dystrophies, which can be observed in both adults and children.

 Decrease or complete absence appetite.